Spring 2023 COVID-19 Plan

 Vaccination and Booster Requirements

-All new students coming to campus for the first time in the Fall for in-person and hybrid courses, or any other on-campus activities will be required to submit proof of vaccination, unless a religious or medical exemption has been approved.
-Students must upload proof of being fully-vaccinated prior to the start of classes for the Fall term.
+All new students coming to campus for the first time in the Spring for in-person and hybrid courses, or any other on-campus activities will be required to submit proof of vaccination, unless a religious or medical exemption has been approved.
+Students must upload proof of being fully-vaccinated prior to the start of classes for the Spring term.
 A person is considered fully vaccinated:

 - Two weeks after their second dose in a 2-dose series, such as Pfizer or Moderna, or;

 - Two weeks after a single dose vaccine such as Johnson & Johnson (J&J),or;